NitanTanta/Hello-World/README.md

 # Additional Documentation
 Currently there are no additional document.
-But here is a link to learn more about python functions:
+Link to learn more about python functions:
 [Python Functions}(https://www.programiz.com/python-programming/function)